-Hypertufa planters are a wonderful way to bring the look of stone into your garden, without the weight.
-Hypertufa, (sometimes written as Hypertufa or hyper tufa), is a cement-based mixture that is used as a substitute for real tufa.
-True tufa is a very porous type of limestone.
+Hypertufa planters bring the look of stone into your garden without all the weight of rocks.
+Hypertufa—sometimes written as hyper tufa—is a cement-based mixture that is used as a substitute for real tufa, a porous type of limestone.
 It's beautiful, but much more expensive than hypertufa and heavier to move around.

 - Portland cement